We ♥ PrEP, PEP, & DoxyPEP

 This resource was last updated March 20, 2023.

 PEP stands for Post-Exposure Prophylaxis.
 PEP prevents HIV infection in people who have been recently exposed to HIV.
-If you are HIV-negative but recently had condomless sex with a guy whose HIV status you didn’t know, for example, consider taking PEP to prevent a possible HIV infection.
+If you are HIV-negative but recently had condomless sex with someone whose HIV status you didn’t know, for example, consider taking PEP to prevent a possible HIV infection.
 If you have HIV, and think there’s a chance you exposed someone else to HIV, you can tell that person about PEP.

 PEP is a four-week course of anti-HIV medications that prevent HIV infection.
 In order for PEP to work, it has to be started as soon as possible after the HIV exposure event.